opencv/opencv/doc/tutorials/core/interoperability_with_OpenCV_1/interoperability_with_OpenCV_1.markdown

 General
 -------

-When making the switch you first need to learn some about the new data structure for images: @ref matTheBasicImageContainer, this replaces the old *CvMat* and *IplImage* ones.
+When making the switch you first need to learn some about the new data structure for images:
+@ref tutorial_mat_the_basic_image_container, this replaces the old *CvMat* and *IplImage* ones.
 Switching to the new functions is easier.
 You just need to remember a couple of new things.

 OpenCV 2 received reorganization.
 No longer are all the functions crammed into a single library.
 We